phongnguyend/EntityFrameworkCore.SqlServer.SimpleBulks/README.md

 # SimpleBulkOperations
-This is a .net library that inserts and updates a large number of records into database using the SqlBulkCopy class.
+This is a .netcore library that inserts and updates a large number of records into database using the SqlBulkCopy class.

 ## SimpleBulkOperations supports:
 * Bulk insert
 * Bulk update

 ## Overview
-This project provide 2 extension methods so that you can use it with your EntityFramework DbContext class.
+This project provide 2 extension methods so that you can use it with your EntityFrameworkCore DbContext class.

 ## License
 Free to copy, modify and use for whatever you want in your applications.